 Post-childbirth, especially during vaginal delivery, prolonged pushing could damage the nerves.
 This contributes to incontinence during pregnancy.

 Which Pregnant Women are Most at the Risk of Experience Urinary Incontinence?

-Some women are at an added risk of suffering from incontinence during pregnancy
+Women are at an added risk of suffering from incontinence during pregnancy in the following conditions.

-- Smoking as it could lead to a chronic cough
+- If they smoke, as it could lead to a chronic cough.

 When you reach the final weeks of pregnancy, leaking urine may be confused with leaking amniotic fluid.
 A doctor is the best person to ascertain the cause.
 If there are no signs of labour or infection, a doctor may perform other tests.
 A doctor may conduct a bladder stress test to see if you leak when coughing or exert pressure on the body.
 A bladder scan using ultrasound also helps to determine if the bladder is emptying itself completely.
 There could also be chances that you may be suffering from UTI which needs to be treated.

 Treatment for Urinary Incontinence in Pregnancy

 Lifestyle changes and bladder management are the effective first lines of treatment for pregnancy incontinence.
 Some useful tips: